topkecleon/telegram-bot-bash/README.md

 Whenever you are processing input from outside your bot you should disable globbing (set -f) and carefully quote everthing.

+To improve you scripts we recommend to lint them with [shellcheck](https://www.shellcheck.net/).
+This can be done online or you can install ```shellchek``` from your distributions package manager. bashbot itself is also linted by shellcheck.

 ### Run your Bot as a restricted user
 Every file your bot can write is in danger to be overwritten/deleted, In case of bad handling of user input every file your Bot can read is in danger of being disclosed.